microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbranding-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve the default organizational branding object, if the **Accept-Language** header is not specified.
 If no organizational branding object has been created, this method returns a `404 Not Found` error.
-A default branding object is automatically created only once when you (Create organizationalBrandingLocalization](organizationalbranding-post-localizations.md).

 If the **Accept-Language** header is specified, this method retrieves the branding for the specified locale.

+This method retrieves only non-Stream properties, for example, **usernameHintText** and **signInPageText**.
+To retrieve Stream types of the default branding, for example, **bannerLogo** and **backgroundImage**, use the [GET organizationalBrandingLocalization](organizationalbrandinglocalization-get.md) method.
+The **id** for the default localization can be `0` or `default`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).